 Understanding and preparing for risks associated with exporting before you get started can be crucial.
 These risks include foreign exchange, political, shipping, quarantine and legal issues.
 Integrating risks into your business or export plan can help you mitigate them.

-Austrade can help you determine whether your business is ready for export with the International Readiness Indicator.
+- help to determine whether your business is ready for export with the International Readiness Indicator

 Australian Customs requirements for exporting